Examples#

 What you’ll learn:

-• Handling complex multimodal posteriors
+• Capturing complex, symmetric multimodal posteriors

 Running the Examples#